dream-faster/fold/docs/concepts/design.md

 - Real world is not static.
 Let your models adapt, without the need to re-train from scratch.

+Specialized in single-step ahead forecasting.

+- To really cater for the right usecases, `fold` doesn't support multi-step ahead forecasts, explicitly.
+[See why](/concepts/forecasting-horizon)

 ## What is the “Composite” class?